Our free weekly newsletter delivers curated home decor and furniture picks, expert design advice, and more. Join 4,000+ subscribers.

 Oops!
 Something went wrong while submitting the form.

-“Sectionals can definitely work in small rooms if you're willing to sacrifice the floor space,” Maggie Stephens of Maggie Stephens Interiors. told Living Cozy.
+“Sectionals can definitely work in small rooms if you're willing to sacrifice the floor space,” Maggie Stephens of Maggie Stephens Interiors told Living Cozy.
 “A sectional in a small living room can give a cozy den vibe—perfect for TV watching and reading.
-Just be sure that the pathways in and out of the room are easy to navigate.”
+Just be sure that the pathways in and out of the family room are easy to navigate.”

 The trick is finding the best type of sectional for your living room.
 And for renters, you’ll also want to think about the kind of floorplans you usually rent.